Skip to content

 Production Order Management

-Production orders is a pure-outsourcing order tracking platform for the textile industry.
+Order Production is a pure-outsourcing order tracking platform for the textile industry.
 Its greatest value isn't the number of features — it's that it cures, once and for all, the three biggest pain points in the fabric business: struggling to find where to do things, not knowing how far an order has progressed, and disputes over processing fees.

 Three Core Experiences